Neural Networks

 5.1 Natural Language Processing

-RNNs revolutionized NLP by finally giving machines the ability to understand context in language.
+RNNs revolutionized NLP.
+They finally gave machines the ability to understand context in language.
+Real context.
+Not just isolated words.

 5.2 Speech Recognition